Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling with Semiclassical Approximation

 \subsection{Parikh-Wilczek Method for a Massless Particle}

-Now, we prove that the Hawking-like temperature \eqref{tem1} can be gained by making use of the Parikh-Wilczek method \cite{Cai2009,Parikh2002,Medved2002,Parikh2000}.
-The s-wave radiation (across the apparent horizon) of a tunneling massless particle moving along a radial null geodesic is considered to derive the Hawking-like radiation.
-Again, considering the semiclassical approximation, the transmission coefficient can be found as an exponential function of the imaginary part of the massless particle action without considering higher-order quantum effects.
+Now, we consider back-reaction effects of a massless tunneling particle and follow the Parikh-Wilczek method \cite{Cai2009,Parikh2002,Medved2002,Parikh2000} to compute the Hawking-like temperature.
+The $s$-wave radiation (across the apparent horizon) of the massless tunneling particle moving along a radial null geodesics is considered to derive the Hawking-like radiation.
+Again, considering the semiclassical approximation, the transmission coefficient can be found as an exponential function of the imaginary part of the massless particle's action.